Man serving 30 years for attacking Nancy Pelosi’s husband gets a life term on state charges

 He said the attack left him with bumps on his head, a metal plate in it, dizziness and nerve damage in his left hand.
 Sleeping alone at home evokes memories of the attack, he said.

 Previously, a federal jury convicted DePape of assaulting a federal official’s family member and attempting to kidnap a federal official.
-In May, he was sentenced to 30 years in federal prison during an unusual resentencing hearing that resulted from judicial error.
-The punishment in the state trial will run concurrently with the federal sentence.
+In May, he was sentenced to 30 years in federal prison.

+Although DePape expressed remorse for his actions at the federal sentencing, he did not do that on Tuesday.
+Judges in both cases said they could not ignore the seriousness of targeting elected officials.

+Judge Dorfman on Tuesday also sentenced DePape to additional years on the other counts, but all the sentences, including the federal one, will run concurrently.
+He said that if an appellate court overturns his sentence of life without parole, he will ask that the case be sent back to his court for resentencing.

+The prosecutors, San Francisco assistant district attorneys Sean Connolly and Phoebe Maffei, said in a statement that the sentence reflects the seriousness of DePape’s conduct and the harm he inflicted on an innocent man.

+“There is no rejoicing in such cases.
+There are no winners,” it said.

-DePape’s attorneys have said the state trial amounted to double jeopardy following his federal conviction.
-Even though the criminal counts were not exactly the same, the two cases stem from the same act, they argued.
-The judge did dismiss some of the state charges but kept others that were not covered by the federal case.
+The defense argued that the state trial amounted to double jeopardy, saying that although the state and federal counts weren’t exactly the same, the two cases stem from the same act.
+The judge dismissed some of the state charges, but he kept others that weren’t covered by the federal case.

 DePape, a Canadian citizen who has been living in the U.S. for years, admitted during his federal trial that he planned to hold Nancy Pelosi hostage, record his interrogation of her, and “break her kneecaps” if she did not admit to the lies he said she told about “Russiagate,” a reference to the investigation into Russian interference in the 2016 presidential campaign.